 - Personality changes

-If you suspect your dog is pregnant your vet can confirm it after around 20-25 days with either a pregnancy test that measures the level of relaxin, a hormone only produced by the placenta or by carrying out an ultrasound.
+If you suspect your dog is pregnant, your vet can confirm it after around 20-25 days with either a pregnancy test that measures the level of the hormone relaxin produced by the placenta or by carrying out an ultrasound.

-After a month your vet may be able to feel and count the puppies with a physical examination.
-Never be tempted to try and do this yourself and be advised that the count isn’t always accurate!
+After a month, your veterinarian may be able to feel and count the number of puppies with a physical examination.
+Never be tempted to try and do this yourself, and be advised that the count isn’t always accurate!

 How do I know when my dog is due?

 You may be wondering why there is such a difference in range for the pregnancy length.
-There are several factors that can affect the due date of your dog.
-Firstly, your dogs due date is calculated from the day she ovulates not from the day that she breeds.
+Several factors can affect the due date in pregnant dogs.
+Firstly, your dog’s due date is calculated from the day she ovulates, not from the day she breeds.
 If you have not planned to breed your bitch you may not know when that was.

-If your dog is carrying a small litter she has the potential to remain pregnant for slightly longer just because there is more room in the uterus.
-On the other hand if the litter size is large then the puppies may be delivered earlier as they run out of room sooner.
+If your dog is carrying a small litter, she has the potential to remain pregnant for slightly longer just because there is more room in the uterus.
+On the other hand, if the litter size is large, the puppies may be delivered earlier as they run out of room sooner.

 Age and health of your dog

 The optimal age for breeding is between 2 and 5 years.
-However this depends on breed type so it is worth getting expert advice.
-Breeding a dog that is too young or too old can effect pregnancy term.
-If you are unsure of any of the information that may help you determine an exact date then work to the average of 63 days.
+However, this depends on breed type, so it is worth getting expert advice.
+Breeding a dog that is too young or too old can affect pregnancy term.
+If you are unsure of any of the information that may help you determine an exact date, then work to the average of 63 days.

 Your bitch may suffer signs of morning sickness.
 You may also notice a light pink discharge that is no call for concern.

-The newly fertilised cells begin to grow and separate forming embryos.
-The embryos begin to travel from high in the uterus where they were formed down to the uterine horns protected by uterine fluid.
+The newly fertilized cells begin to grow and separate, forming embryos.
+The embryos begin to travel from high in the uterus, where they were formed down to the uterine horns protected by uterine fluid.

-The embryos begin to implant themselves into the uterine walls.
-The foetuses are less than a centimetre long and will be supplied with all the vital nutrients they need.
+The embryos begin to implant themselves into the uterine lining.
+The fetuses are less than a centimeter long and will be supplied with all the vital nutrients they need.

-The growing embryos have now developed faces, eyes, ears and spine.
-This week is considered to be one of the most formative as the puppies are at their most vulnerable to damage.
+The growing embryos have now developed faces, eyes, ears, and spine.
+This week is considered one of the most formative as the puppies are most vulnerable to damage.

-Now officially classified as foetuses your puppies growth will begin to speed up.
-Toes, claws and whiskers begin to grow and they will develop into female or male pups.
-Amniotic fluid increases and your dogs weight will increase noticeably.
-If an ultrasound is being done then week 5 is usually when it is carried out.
+Now officially classified as fetuses, your puppy’s growth will begin to speed up.
+Toes, claws, and whiskers begin to grow, and they will develop into female or male pups.
+Amniotic fluid increases, and your dog’s weight will increase noticeably.
+If an ultrasound is being done, then week 5 is usually when it is carried out.

-You may begin to notice your dog will start to look pregnant. her tummy will start to bulge and her appetite will grow.
-The puppies will begin to develop their unique markings and colourings.
+You may begin to notice your dog will start to look pregnant.
+Your dog’s belly will start to bulge and her appetite will grow.
+The puppies will begin to develop their unique markings and colorings.

 Be prepared.
-Your dog may start to ‘nest’, seeking out a comfortable place where she won’t be disturbed.
-She may also begin to produce colostrum a yellowish fluid prior to her true milk in anticipation of the birth.
+Your dog may start to ‘nest,’ seeking out a comfortable place where she won’t be disturbed.
+She may also begin to produce colostrum, a yellowish milky fluid before her true milk, in anticipation of the birth.

-Your dogs appetite may drop and she may become quieter than usual.
-If you are comfortable monitoring her temperature then a drop of one degree below average signals the arrival of puppies within 24 – 48 hours.
+Your dog’s appetite may drop, and she may become quieter than usual.
+If you are comfortable monitoring your dog’s temperature, then a drop of one degree below average signals the arrival of puppies within 24 hours – 48 hours.